 - Complete the online registration form

-All Bozeman Energy Project Partners that implement at least one of the recommendations from their energy appraisal and track and benchmark their energy usage for at least 12 months can get certified by the City of Bozeman and may be eligible for NorthWestern Energy rebates, state or federal incentives, and City of Bozeman one-time cash incentives of $500-$2500.
-Certified businesses will be publicly recognized by the City of Bozeman for their efforts, and will be featured on the Bozeman Energy Project website.
+All Bozeman Energy Project Partners that implement at least one of the recommendations from their energy appraisal will be eligible for City of Bozeman one-time cash incentives of $500-$2500 (businesses must be within Bozeman City Limits), and may be eligible for NorthWestern Energy rebates, state or federal incentives.
+Businesses that complete efficiency retrofits will be publicly recognized by the City of Bozeman for their efforts, and will be featured on the Bozeman Energy Project website.

 - Undergo (or have already received) an energy appraisal by NorthWestern Energy